 Aggregated visualizations offer a way to summarize data or highlight trends.
 Depending on the selected dataset, you can use aggregation types such as:

-- Sum, average, median, minimum or maximum for numeric fields.
+- Sum, average, median: available for numeric fields

-- Minimum and maximum for numeric or date fields.
+- Minimum, maximum: available for numeric or date fields

-- Count distinct values for string, list, date or numeric fields.
+- Count distinct: counts distinct values across string, list, date, or numeric fields

 Depending on the dataset and aggregation type, you can choose between multiple visualization types: